 Adapting Exhibits for the Post-COVID Trade Show

-As shows are being scheduled for late 2020 and early 2021, many exhibitors are realizing the need to adapt their exhibits to new health and safety guidelines.
+As the COVID-19 pandemic has wreaked havoc on the trade show world, many exhibitors are realizing the need to adapt their exhibits to new health and safety guidelines.
 Much has been published on how venues and organizers will be affected, but little guidance has been offered on individual exhibits.
 It is imperative that exhibitors consider their own space to assure safety and confidence while continuing to offer an effective branded environment.
 NOW is the time to begin these reviews!

 - Exhibit perimeter barriers: Where most exhibits have traditionally been open for access from all sides, perimeter walls and dedicated entrance and exit points can help control traffic flow through the booth.

 - Signage: Communication is key!
 Be sure to allow signage describing policies and protective measures used in your exhibit which are in addition or redundant to those enacted by the show organizer and venue.

 - Spacing: Place branded floor decals at prescribed intervals to make physical spacing clear, while adding a little reminder of your brand promise.

 - Sneeze Guards: Add plexiglass barriers at reception and service counters to separate people during face-to-face interactions.